 Sometimes people use the words investing and saving interchangeably, but they are quite different.
 It’s important to know the difference so you can get the most out of the money that you’ve worked hard to earn.

 Because of this many people in this country stick to the tried and tested “safe” option of keeping all their money in savings accounts.
-However, by trying to be cautious many of these people are actually losing money.
-With cash stuck in savings accounts paying below the rate of inflation the spending power of their money gets eroded and the money is effectively worse less over time.
+However, by trying to be cautious, many of these people are actually losing money.
+With cash stuck in savings accounts paying below the rate of inflation, the spending power of this money becomes eroded and the money is effectively worth less over time.

 Yet it’s not a choice between saving or investing, both are important and it’s likely a mixture of both will be the best solution.
 Saving can also be seen as the first step towards investing.

-Understanding what investing is and how it is different from savings will allow you to better decide if investing is for you.
+Understanding what investing is and how it is different from saving will allow you to better decide if investing is for you.

-The money is usually put in your banks Current or Savings account or in another safe place such as NS&I, and can usually be accessed at short notice when needed.
-Money in a bank account is easy to keep track of, the amount doesn’t fluctuate, you know roughly what interest you are earning (even if not very much!) and is looked after by the bank and also covered by the Financial Services Compensation Scheme (currently up to £85,000).
+The money is usually put in your bank’s Current or Savings account or in another safe place such as NS&I, and can usually be accessed at short notice when needed.
+Money in a bank account is easy to keep track of, the amount doesn’t fluctuate, you know roughly what interest you are earning (even if not very much!) and it is looked after by the bank.

-Saving is also something we are all familiar with and is something we are encouraged to do from an early age.
+Saving is also something we are all familiar with and we are encouraged to do from an early age.
 It can be viewed as safe, dependable and familiar.

-With investing you put your money into an assets, often shares, funds (groups of shares) or bonds, and make a gain (equivalent of interest on your savings) when the share price goes up or when the share pays our out some money (a dividend).
-The main difference between investing and saving is the level of risk – with savings you can be confident that you money is safe and protected, with investing it is less straightforward.
+With investing you put your money into assets, often shares, funds (groups of shares) or bonds, and make a gain (the equivalent of interest on your savings) when the share price goes up or when the share pays out some money (a dividend).
+The main difference between investing and saving is the level of risk – with savings you can be confident that your money is safe and protected, with investing it is less straightforward.
 So why does anyone invest?
 The simple answer is that the income that can be generated is a lot higher and if you invest in the correct way the risks can be minimised to an acceptable level.
-Many of us invest without knowing, with our private and most workplace pensions being invested in the stockmarket.
+Many of us invest without knowing, e.g. with your private and most workplace pensions being invested in the stock market.

-The risk with savings that is often overlooked is the risk that your money will be worse les when you get it out – if the interest rate is paying less than inflation then your money is worth less.
+The risk with savings that is often overlooked is the risk that your money will be worth less when you withdraw it – if the interest rate is paying less than inflation then your money will be worth less.